ecopque/visualcalc_calculator/README.md

 # VisualCalc Calculator

+This is VisualCalc, a basic calculator created entirely in Python.
 In this project, PySide6 was used, one of the most powerful and versatile libraries for creating graphical interfaces in Python.
-PySide6 is an official Qt binding for Python, allowing you to build feature-rich applications with a modern look and feel.
+PySide6 is an official Qt binding for Python, allowing you to create feature-rich applications with a modern look and feel.

 ## How to Use